aryelgois/git-profile/README.md

 Git recognizes custom commands starting with `git-`, so you can use `git profile [arguments..]`

+Running the utility with no arguments tells the current profile and checks if something is overriding it.

 See details about each command with `git profile --help` (if you did not install the manual, use `-h`)